 How Does Financial Literacy Help?

 Everything has a cost.
 Financial literacy helps you make the best decisions, based on your personal values.
-Here are the three areas that financial literacy can help change your life.
+Here are the three areas that which financial literacy can help change your life.

 Save Money: Knowing about personal finance can save you money on taxes, your mortgage, investing fees, and more.